What Type of Program Are you?

 Can I get a tour of your campus?

 We do not provide campus tours for prospective graduate students.
-Students who are admitted to our program are invited to our Recruitment Weekend activities at the end of February.
+Applicants who are admitted to our program or selected for interviews are invited to our Recruitment Weekend activities at the end of February.

 Are there other universities in Michigan offering psychology graduate programs?

 Yes.
 Click on the school name to go to their website.

 Central Michigan University, Eastern Michigan University, Michigan State University, University of Detroit Mercy, Wayne State University, Western Michigan University

 I am a junior.
 What can I do to prepare myself for graduate school in psychology?